Typhoon Kong-rey (2024)

-Typhoon Kong-rey, known in the Philippines as Super Typhoon Leon, was a powerful and large tropical cyclone that impacted Taiwan and the Philippines before later affecting East China, South Korea, and Japan in late October and early November 2024.
-Kong-rey was the first typhoon in Taiwan's history to make landfall after mid-October and the largest storm to strike since Typhoon Herb in 1996.
+Typhoon Kong-rey, (Note: The name Kong-rey (Khmer: កង្រី, [kɑŋ.ˈrəj]) was contributed by Cambodia and refers to a girl from a Khmer legend, as well as a mountain named after that girl in Khmer.) known in the Philippines as Super Typhoon Leon, was a powerful and large tropical cyclone that impacted Taiwan and the Philippines before later affecting East China, South Korea, and Japan in late October and early November 2024.
+Kong-rey was the first typhoon in Taiwan's history to make landfall after mid-October, the latest typhoon on record in the calendar year to strike Taiwan, and the largest storm to strike since Typhoon Herb in 1996.
 Additionally, it was the second tropical cyclone in a series to impact the Philippines, following Tropical Storm Trami a few days earlier, and preceding Typhoons Yinxing, Toraji, Usagi, and Man-yi which would impact a few days later.

 The twenty-first named storm and the third super typhoon of the annual typhoon season, Kong-rey developed from a weak exposed low-level circulation located west-northwest of Guam.
 On October 25, the Japan Meteorological Agency (JMA) upgraded the system to a tropical storm, naming it Kong-rey, and on October 28, the Joint Typhoon Warning Center (JTWC) classified it as a minimal typhoon before the JMA followed suit.
 On October 30, the JTWC reported that the system had peaked as a Category 5-equivalent super typhoon, with one-minute sustained winds of 140 kn.
 The following day, Kong-rey completed an eyewall replacement cycle and approached Taiwan from the southeast, and passed close to Batanes and the Orchid Island before making landfall in Chenggong, Taitung.
 It was later reemerged over the Taiwan Strait, then moved along the eastern coast of China as it interacted with a strong frontal system while beginning its extratropical transition.
 By November 1, the JMA reported that Kong-rey had transitioned into an extratropical low as it moved north-northeastward.
 The extratropical storm crossed into Japan the next day and then emerged into the Pacific Ocean.
 Its remnants were last noted by the JMA on November 4 near the International Dateline; however, the Ocean Prediction Center reported that these remnants crossed the Central North Pacific Ocean, and were gradually moving toward the Alaskan coast.
 On November 7, Kong-rey's remnants were absorbed into another extratropical cyclone just south of Southwest Alaska.